Skye & Ross

 When Morcheeba’s first album, Who Can You Trust, appeared in the mid-90s, the downtempo beats, bluesy guitar, psychedelic effects, and, most of all, the silky voice on top started a ride to the top for the British trio.
 The trio that was Morcheeba – vocalist Skye Edwards and brothers Paul and Ross Godfrey – put their own twist on what was then called trip-hop, had some big chart successes and toured the world with supporting musicians to large crowds.
 Their first San Francisco appearance treated a sold-out Bimbo’s 365 in April, 1998 to the smooth sounds.

-Fast forward twenty years from their first appearance and the trio is now a duo, Edwards and guitarist Ross Godfrey, and the music they make is instantly familiar but fresh.
+Fast forward twenty years from their first appearance and the trio is now a duo (with a backing band that includes both Skye’s husband and son), Edwards and guitarist Ross Godfrey, and the music they make is instantly familiar but fresh.
 At times more minimalist, at times more rock-y, at times more folk-y, the vocals and guitar are a constant reminder of where Skye and Ross came from.
 The guitar has that same deep but almost twangy sound, sometimes with the wah wah, contrasting with Edwards’ vocals.

 Several tracks on the album have a rich organ backdrop that adds a creamy feel that is especially effective underneath Godfrey’s guitar.
 This is most noticeable on the album’s standout track, “All My Days,” which could easily be a hit single.
 The first released track from the album, “Light of Gold,” also has the terrific organ backing but sounds more like a Morcheeba track of old.